Learn why CloudExtend adheres to NetSuite’s Role-Based Access Control

-If you have invested in Oracle NetSuite, you have already made a strong commitment to keeping your key business data in a highly secure, standards-compliant cloud environment.
+If you have invested in Oracle NetSuite, you have already made a strong commitment to keeping your crucial business data in a highly secure, standards-compliant cloud environment even when using third-party applications.
 Being the guardian for sensitive data of over 22,000 companies worldwide is a massive responsibility: NetSuite takes security very seriously.

 Your NetSuite account’s security is vulnerable at its weakest link — people.

 While NetSuite has stringent guards against unauthorized access to your account, it has to trust those that you’ve chosen to let in.
 This is where Role-Based Access Control (RBAC) becomes a key factor.
 With RBAC, NetSuite admins can decide which users have access to view, add, remove, or modify data in the account.
 NetSuite even bundles in a number of common pre-configured roles, allowing admins to apply these controls with little effort.

 However, NetSuite is not just an application that users interact with through a browser.
 It’s a rich ecosystem with thousands of integration applications built by third parties.
 This is obviously a wonderful fact about NetSuite.
 If a feature is not natively available from NetSuite, you probably can find it on SuiteApp.com

 Alternatively, you can also create something yourself using Celigo’s visionary integrator.io platform.

 If not careful, you may introduce another weak link to your account’s security — third party apps.

 For instance, we’ve seen applications that process all user operations on NetSuite data, with a single token generated by a NetSuite admin user.
 This is a common pattern adopted by system-to-system, background data integration applications.

 Some user-interactive applications tend to follow the same pattern which effectively bypasses NetSuite RBAC by distributing a single token with admin access to all the users of the application.
 In its place, these applications would have some custom authorization logic that falls far short.